Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 For the simplest installation, follow these steps:

 **If you are using anaconda:**
+  -  Open the anaconda program
   -  Left-click 'Environments' (left side of the interface)
   -  Left-click (left click the arrow next to base(root)-> cick open terminal.
   -  In the terminal window that opens, cut and paste the text in steps 1-3.
     -   Make sure to use the version for your system (windows, mac, or linux)
-    -   Note: some windows versions require pasting by right-clicking
+      -   _Note: some windows versions require pasting by right-clicking instead of ctrl-v_

 1. **Clone the repository**: